pnlbwh/pnlpipe-containers/docs/README.md

 They are already installed in the *tbillah/pnlpipe* docker image.
 Befor using the image, you should review their respective licenses.
 A salient clause of FSL license states it is not free for commercial use.
 So, if you use *tbillah/pnlpipe* image, make sure you are aware of that limitation.
 The maintainer of this image is not and cannot be held liable for unlawful use of this image.
 On the other hand, obtain a FreeSurfer license key from [here](https://surfer.nmr.mgh.harvard.edu/fswiki/License) and save it as `license.txt` file in your host machine.
 To be able to run FreeSurfer, you have to mount the license key to this image as follows:

+## Docker

-> docker run --rm -ti -v /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt tbillah/pnlpipe
+    docker run --rm -ti -v /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt \
+    -v /host/path/to/myData:/home/pnlbwh/myData \
+    tbillah/pnlpipe

 When you run the container like above, it will give you a shell with all of the above software.
+`-v /host/path/to/myData:/home/pnlbwh/data` is for mounting your data into the container so you can analyze.

+## Singularity

+    singularity build pnlpipe.sif docker-archive://tbillah/pnlpipe:latest
+    singularity shell --bind /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt \
+    --bind /host/path/to/myData:/home/pnlbwh/myData \
+    pnlpipe.sif

+    (inside the container)
+    alias ls='ls --color'
+    source /home/pnlbwh/.bashrc

+Singularity mounts `$HOME` directory by default.
+So, if your data is in any subdirectory of `$HOME`, you should NOT need `--bind /host/path/to/myData:/home/pnlbwh/myData`.

 # Citation

-If *pipeline* container is useful in your research, please cite as below:
+If *pipeline* containers are useful in your research, please cite as below:

 Billah, Tashrif*; Eckbo, Ryan*; Bouix, Sylvain; Norton, Isaiah; Processing pipeline for anatomical and diffusion weighted images, https://github.com/pnlbwh/pnlpipe, 2018, DOI: 10.5281/zenodo.2584271